Chanel models in sorbet pink skip down stairs at Paris fashion show

 Lagerfeld interrupted his decidedly pretty collection of elegant looks for Spring/Summer with a dose of show-stopping dresses that managed to be both avant-garde and beautiful.

-Combining turquoise, purple and black plumes with glittery tulle and thickly embellished fabric, the spiky, sparkly dresses turned their wearers into psychedelic punk hedgehogs - very glam ones, of course.
+Combining turquoise, purple and black plumes with glittery tulle and thickly embellished fabric, the spiky, sparkly dresses turned their wearers into psychodelic punk hedgehogs - very glam ones, of course.

 Another featured an iridescent sheer man-made fabric that resembled chic Saran Wrap.